Java Agent Development Framework: History

 JADE was initially developed by Telecom Italia Lab.
 This sector is the R & D branch of Telecom Italia Group which is responsible for promoting technological innovation.
 Telecom Italia conceived and promoted JADE by basing it in 2000.
-The latest available dates from June 2017 (version 4.5).
+The latest available dates from December 2022 (version 4.6.0).
 The first version of JADE distributed as free software is available from February 2000 (versión 1.3).

 In March 2003 Motorola and Telecom Italia created the JADE Governing Board with the objective of promoting the development and adoption of JADE in the mobile telecommunications industry as middleware based.
-The JADE Governing Board accepts to any company and/or organization interested in the commercial use and exploitation of JADE to commit to its development and promotion.
+The JADE Governing Board accepts any company and/or organization interested in the commercial use and exploitation of JADE to commit to its development and promotion.

 In 2021, the team that successfully developed JADE announced that they could not continue to work on it anymore.
-A team of researcher forked it and is now pursuing the platform development.
+A team of researchers forked it is now pursuing the platform development.